AashrayS/melons-media/MASCOT_INTEGRATION.md

 # Melons Media Mascot Integration

 ## Mascot Image Location
-The mascot should be saved as: `/public/lovable-uploads/melons-mascot.jpeg`
+The mascot should be saved as: `/public/lovable-uploads/melons-mascot.png` (Note: Hero section mascot has been removed)

 ## Mascot Integration Points
 The mascot has been strategically integrated into the following locations: